Dick Whittington and His Cat: Overview

 Written forms date from the early 1600s, over 150 years after the death of the historical Whittington.
-A drama play (1604–05) and ballad (1605) are known only by name; Richard Johnson's ballad of 1612 is the earliest surviving piece that refers to Whittington making his fortune with his cat.
+A drama play (1604–05) and ballad (1605) are known only by name; Richard Johnson's ballad of 1612 is the earliest-surviving piece that refers to Whittington making his fortune with his cat.
 This early ballad already contains the tradition that Whittington fled his scullion's service and travelled towards home, but was beckoned back by the London bells which predicted his future of becoming mayor.

 The earliest known prose rendition is The Famous and Remarkable History of Sir Richard Whittington by "T. H." (Thomas Heywood), published 1656 in chapbook form, which specified that the bells were those of Bow Church (St Mary-le-Bow), and that the boy heard them at Bunhill.
 Common chapbooks of a later period wrote that the boy reached as far as Holloway on the night he fled.
-Links to this village has not been corroborated in early folklore or literature, and is thought to be an 18th-century invention.
-But based on this tradition, the landmark Whittington Stone at the foot of Highgate Hill is commonly perceived to be the place where Dick Whittingon stopped and heard the famous bells.
+Links to this village have not been corroborated in early folklore or literature, and it is thought to be an 18th-century invention.
+But based on this tradition, the landmark Whittington Stone at the foot of Highgate Hill is commonly perceived to be the place where Dick Whittington stopped and heard the famous bells.

 The story was adapted into puppet play by Martin Powell in the early 18th century.
 Later, it has been performed as stage pantomimes and children's plays.
 It has also been retold as a children's story by a number of printers and authors to this day.

 A number of foreign and medieval analogues exist that exhibit the motif ("Whittington's cat" motif, N411.2), where the hero obtains wealth by selling a cat, typically in a rodent-infested place direly in need of one.
 The tale is catalogued Aarne–Thompson (AT) tale type 1651, "Whittington's Cat".